ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/task/Module.md

 ### Task Scheduler

 A task `Scheduler` can be used to create timers / appointments dynamically.
-Then a service can be attached to the `Scheduler`.
-Scheduler can also be created as a timer or an appointment.
+Service(s) can be attached to the `Scheduler`, so that they can be invoked when the Scheduler goes off.
+Scheduler can be created as a timer or an appointment.
 The configurations are as same as the `Listener`.

 Code snippet for an example timer `task:Scheduler`.